arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/web-ble-dashboard/content.md

   }
 ```

-With this, having selected Nicla Sense ME as target and its corresponding port, you can now upload the sketch.
+With this, having selected Nicla Sense ME as target board and its corresponding port, you can now upload the sketch.

 ### Connect to the Dashboard